danyeric123/birthday-party/README.md

 ## 📅 Event Details

+> **Note**: All event details are centralized in `src/config/eventConfig.ts` to maintain consistency across the application and prevent duplication.

 - **Who**: Tiferet Nagarpowers' Birthday Party
 - **When**: Sunday, August 10th, 2025 (2:00 PM - 5:00 PM)
 - **Where**: Cool Crafts of Long Island, 3443 Merrick Rd, Wantagh, NY 11793